sdthomas91/home2home/debug-log.md

     * Constructed custom admin.py but had issues loading the page - followed [django documentation](https://docs.djangoproject.com/en/5.0/ref/contrib/admin/filters/) to implement the filter view.
 Functions as hoped
     <img src="media/testing/django-filter.png">

-- Reviews
-    * Used [Simple is better than complex blog](https://simpleisbetterthancomplex.com/) to assist with some of the logic in the reviews model such as custom logic for the save function

 - Properties
     * Issues migrating the properties/models.py file
         * When migrating forgot I had previously migrated a properties model and so had to run through some overrides.